- UA Arboretum

 Technology and Instrumentation

-Housed within the department and associated facilities are mass spectrometry instrumentation (IRMS, GC-MS), scanning and transmission electron microscopy, 2 ABI genetic analyzers, scintillation counters, standard molecular biology equipment, environmental chambers, experimental greenhouses, re-circulating mesocosms, and numerous liquid chromatographs and gas chromatographs.
+Housed within the department and associated facilities are mass spectrometry instrumentation (IRMS, GC-MS), scanning and transmission electron microscopy, scintillation counters, standard molecular biology equipment, environmental chambers, experimental greenhouses, re-circulating mesocosms, and numerous liquid chromatographs and gas chromatographs.

-Instrumentation available on campus through the Department of Chemistry, the Central Analytical Facility and the Center for Materials for Information Technology include MALDI-TOF, HRMS, NMR, EPR, AFM/MFM, dual beam focused ion beam system, local electrode atom probe and amolecular modeling lab with a Silicon Graphics computer and SYBYL modeling software.
+Instrumentation available on campus through the Department of Chemistry and Biochemistry, the Central Analytical Facility and the Center for Materials for Information Technology include MALDI-TOF, HRMS, NMR, EPR, AFM/MFM, dual beam focused ion beam system, local electrode atom probe and amolecular modeling lab with a Silicon Graphics computer and SYBYL modeling software.
 The facilities are staffed and provide student training.

 - University of Alabama Ichthyological Collection